• Resources

 There are a lot of test printers or jetting rigs, and we can either test ourselves or find a way of replicating the printer environment and the application space – the job it must do in the end.
 If we can’t do that internally, we can often find a partner to work with.

 Customers want the ink to be compatible with the end-use application: whether it’s an industrial product that must be light-fast, or indirect food packaging that must conform to regulations.
 It’s about compatibility from the start to the end of the ink’s life, which could be 10 years in some applications.
-We’ll assemble all the components and give it the testing it must have in the end-use to ensure the inkjet ink is correct.
+We’ll assemble all the components and give it the thorough testing it must have in the end-use to ensure we deliver an optimal ink to the customer.